River Fal: History

 The river mouth and Falmouth harbour served as an anchorage in the immediate years after the Second World War for scores of laid-up Royal Navy vessels (including battleships, carriers, and cruisers) awaiting sale for scrap.
 Its size and depth of water made it ideal for this use.

 The River Fal suffered a severe, high-profile pollution accident in February 1992, when a nearby tin mine was flooded.
 The river turned red and an extensive cleaning-up operation was needed to decontaminate the water.
 During times of reduced global trade, ships are mothballed in the upper parts of the estuary of the River Fal.
 The ships, using the Fal estuary due to its depth and protection from the elements, keep a skeleton crew for ship maintenance.
 A large number of ships were moored in the estuary during the Great Recession, as falling global trade meant a smaller demand for cargo ships.
 Falmouth Harbour authority charges companies for usage of the river, until the ships are either reactivated, scrapped or sold.

 Geography and hydrology

-The source can be traced to Pentevale, (more correctly Pentivale) (Pennfenten Fala, meaning head spring of the Fal).
+The source can be traced to Pentivale (Pennfenten Fala, meaning head spring of the Fal).
 The catchment of the Fal is predominantly Devonian slates, shales and grits, with granite in the upper reaches.
 Land use is mainly agricultural with some woodland.

 Tributaries of the River Fal include the Truro River, River Kennal, Penryn River and Carnon River.
 Several tidal creeks discharge into the River Fal including Mylor Creek, Pill Creek, Penpol Creek, the Percuil River and Restronguet Creek.
 The Fal/Truro waterway is navigable between Falmouth and Truro.
 The River Fal is crossed by the King Harry Ferry, a vehicular chain ferry that links the villages of Feock and Philleigh approximately equidistant between Truro and Falmouth.
 The river flows through the Carrick Roads, a large ria that creates a natural harbour.
 Here, pedestrian ferries connect Falmouth with St Mawes.